 RULES OF THE ROAD

-2. (For Heart Ranch start only) To enable all riders to get through the traffic lights and other difficult areas in the first 9.74 miles we will ride at the speed of the slowest rider about 12 MPH.
-You must listen to the California Highway Patrol and the Official Bike Marshals (they’re the riders in the yellow jerseys).
-You will need to keep some room between you and the rider in front of you and stay in the right lane so traffic can pass.
+- NEUTRAL START.
+(For Hearst Ranch start only) To enable all riders to get safely through intersections in the first 9.74 miles the ride will travel at the speed of the slowest rider (about 12 mph).
+Riders must follow directions of the CHP and the Official Bike Marshals (aka Domestiques, wearing high visibility jerseys).
+Riders must stay in the right lane to enable traffic to pass.

-8. Helmets are mandatory any time you are on the bike.
+- HELMETS REQUIRED.
+Helmets are mandatory any time riders are on the bike.

-16. The State of California cannot confirm that this route meets all of the criteria set forth in Section 1000 of the State’s Highway Design Manual.
+- RIDE WITH CAUTION.
+The State of California cannot confirm that this route meets all of the criteria set forth in Section 1000 of the State’s Highway Design Manual.
 It is the responsibility of the event organizer to inform orally and in writing each participant to ride with caution.